victoriaspdf/DMPNN_cell_permeability/Readme.md

-# Deep Learning–assisted Design of Low Mammalian Cytotoxic and Bacteria-selective Cyanine Photosensitizers
+# Deep Learning–assisted Design of Low Mammalian Cytotoxic Cyanine Photosensitizers

 This repository provides data and code supporting the study: